History of the Library

 The Library operates the Koha Library Management System and Primo resource discovery tool, known at the University as Library Catalogue Plus, plus Bibliotecha’s RFID self-service.

 The University Library’s current budget for library materials is £3 million.

 There are 72 library staff (46 fte), who are grouped in three teams: Academic Services, Support, Collections and Systems and User Services.

 The Academic Services Team work closely with academic Schools on both campuses to support learning, teaching and research.
 They work in partnership with academic staff to develop student information and digital literacy skills as part of the curriculum, and as part of University skills programmes for both taught and research students.
 They develop learning materials and subject guides, and offer a range of services to the academic research community.

 The Academic Services Team includes the Academic Services Managers, Academic Librarians and Library Support Officers.
 Academic Schools are supported by Academic Librarians who are responsible for working in partnership with the staff and students in the School to meet and respond to their changing needs.

 The University Copyright Advisors are also based in the Academic Services team.
 They deliver a copyright information and enquiry service offering copyright advice to University members.

 Support, Collections and Systems Team

-The Support, Collections and Systems Team is responsible for collection management, both print and electronic, the Library’s Open Access service and the systems and budgets associated with the Library and its role in supporting the research, learning and teaching of the University.
+The Support, Collections and Systems Team is responsible for collection management, both print and electronic, the Library’s Open Access service and Library systems.

-The Team’s work encompasses: acquisitions, reading lists, the Inter-Library Loan service, serials and database subscriptions, payments and invoices, shelving, the Open Access service including the Institutional Repository, electronic theses, research data management and the Data Repository; the library management system and resource discovery tool, library administration and finance.
+The Team’s work encompasses: acquisitions, reading lists, the Inter-Library Loan service, serials and database subscriptions, payments and invoices, shelving, the Open Access service including the Institutional Repository, electronic theses, research data management and the Data Repository; the library management system and resource discovery tool.